Z2PackDev/TBmodels/doc/source/index.rst

 ========
 Lorem ipsum dolor...

-If you use TBModels or its online interface for your research, please consider citing it (not yet published).
+If you use TBModels for your research, please consider citing it (not yet published).

 .. ~ TODO!